Grimes IT provides technical services to web-based businesses.

 Deployment and DevOps

-I like GitHub Actions for automating deployment workflows and I’ve used a variety of build environments and CI/CD toolchains.
+I’m experienced with a variety of build environments and CI/CD toolchains.

 Modernizing legacy applications

-Respect the legacy.
+Grimes IT respects the legacy.
 Software only survives to become old and messy because it’s been providing genuine value to the business for a long time.

 Successful applications endure, and technical debt accumulates.